ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 	}
 }
 ```
-in this test we remove the data.txt file, after that we set some values, close the file and create a new Engine object (this simulates the creation of a new instance after crash), after that we call the Restore function and get the value of a key, if the value is not the expected return an error.
+in this test we remove the data.txt file, after that we set some values, close the file and create a new Engine object (this simulates the creation of a new instance after a crash), next we call the Restore function and get the value of a key, if the value is not the expected return an error.
-Check this test also removing the call to e.Restore, you should see an error because the key not exists on the map.